tarikaltuncu/tarikaltuncu.github.io/_pages/about.md

 Graduated as an Electrical & Electronics Engineer from Bogazici University.
 But decided to be a marketing professional specialised in Digital Media.
 Saw something charming in Finance, had an MSc in Finance from Sabanci University.
-Worked for companies at various sizes in telecommunication and media industies.
+Worked for companies at various sizes in telecommunication and media industries.
-Decided to stitch it to Social Data Science.
+Decided to stick it to Social Data Science.
-Got afilliated to @TRTWorld Digital's Audience Insights team.
+Got affiliated to @TRTWorld Digital's Audience Insights team.
 Now studying hard to get a PhD degree from Imperial College London in Applied Mathematics field.
 Pushing hard to be "jack of all trades, master of data"